-- B.11.1 The differing rules must be made clear at the initial briefing... - B.11.2 The landing competition will be run under the control of the international chief judge supported by the official responsible for landings.
+- B.11.1 The special rules which are different to these rules must be made clear at the initial briefing. - B.11.2 The landing competition will be run under the control of the international chief judge supported by the official responsible for landings.
 Each participating country will be invited to provide international judges to officiate under the chairmanship of the International Chief Judge. - B.11.3 The international chief judge will be responsible for the placing of the individual judges and for the recording of the results of each competitor.
 The competition director will not participate in judging the landings in any way whatsoever.

-Judging comments must in competition language (English).
+Judging comments must be made in the competition language (English).

-- B.11.4 In the event of the judges not being able to reach a definitive decision regarding any landing, then the international chief judge makes the final decision.
-In the case of an abnormal landing the international chief judge must consult at least two other international judges. - B.11.5 It should be made perfectly clear that although the jury will be present in the same locality and making their own notes these are only usable as supporting evidence, should they be required to decide a protest.
+- B.11.4 In the event of the judges not being able to reach a definite decision regarding any landing, then the international chief judge should make the final decision.
+In the case of an abnormal landing the international chief judge must consult at least two other international judges. - B.11.5 It should be made perfectly clear that although the jury will be present in the same locality and making their own notes, these are only usable as supporting evidence, should they be required to decide a protest.
 At no time will they seek to influence any decision made by the judges.
-However the president of the jury may, if the opportunity occurs, offer advice to the international chief judge if requested. - B.11.6 Para B.11.6 above does not prevent the jury disqualifying any competitor guilty of dangerous flying. - B.11.7 The International Chief Judge should be present at the competition site at least one week before competition starts.
+However, the president of the jury may, if the opportunity occurs, offer advice to the international chief judge if requested. - B.11.6 Para B.11.5 above does not prevent the jury disqualifying any competitor who is guilty of dangerous flying. - B.11.7 The international chief judge should be present at the competition site at least one week before the competition starts.
 He should be presented with all necessary documents (routes, checkpoints, pictures, places for targets, distances) and check them thoroughly before the competition starts.
-The International Chief Judge and the route planner should make check rides to check correct positions of pictures, checkpoints and targets.
+The international chief judge and the route planner should make check rides to check correct positions of pictures, checkpoints and targets.